piepieonline/QuickEntityEditorPieMod/README.md

 4. In Hitman, press '`' to open the mod console, and enable 'LogPins'

 ### Updating properties (Including positions)
-1. Select the entity in the tree view, change the value you care about in the text view.
+1. Select the entity in the tree view.
-2. Select another entity, and select your first entity again.
+2. Change the value you care about in the text view.
 3. Right click the property name, and click 'Update Property in-game'

 *Note*: Only some property types can be updated, and not all will actually reflect in-game (TBD What about loading after changing?)